 A tiny, new-named Barbaresco estate in the Faset cru - the Culasso family grew fruit for decades, and finally started bottling in 2017.

 Piercarlo Culasso is a new name for an old vineyard.
-The family has been growing Nebbiolo in the Faset sub-zone of Barbaresco since the 1970s, when Piercarlo's father Dante was already making wine from these parcels.
+The family has been growing Nebbiolo in the Faset cru of Barbaresco since the 1970s, when Piercarlo's father Dante was already making wine from these parcels.
 For decades the fruit went to other producers.
 Piercarlo joined the family work around 2000 and spent close to two decades refining the viticulture - pulling chemicals out of the rows, using targeted green manure between the vines, thinning for balance rather than maximum ripeness.
 Only in 2017, with his children Martina, Michela, and Marco, did he decide to bottle under his own name.